Living Shorelines Workshops and Webinars

 EPA Watershed Academy Webcast: Living Shorelines: Types, Tools, and Techniques

-We don't protect the environment on our own, we work with businesses, non-profit organizations, and state and local governments through dozens of partnerships.
+The Watershed Academy provides self-paced training modules and webcasts from national experts about a range of watershed management topics.
 A few examples include conserving water and energy, minimizing greenhouse gases, re-using solid waste, and getting a handle on pesticide risks.
 In return, we share information and publicly recognize our partners.

 Design and Construction of Living Shorelines: A Course for Living Shorelines Professionals